Ellis enveloping semigroup for almost canonical model sets of an Euclidean space: The almost canonical property for model sets

-\begin{as} For each face $f$ of $M$, the sum $Stab_{\Gamma}(A_f)^*\SMALL{+}f$ covers $A_f$ in $\mathbb{R}^n$. \end{as} The above assumption implies in particular that $Stab_{\Gamma}(A_f)$ has a relatively dense image in $H_f$ under the $*$-map, and thus must be of rank at least $n-1$.
-Under the above assumption we get a nice description of the subset of non-singular vectors
+The above assumption implies in particular that $Stab_{\Gamma}(A_f)$ has a relatively dense image in $H_f$ under the $*$--map, and thus must be of rank at least $n-1$.
+Under the above assumption we get a nice description of the subset of nonsingular vectors:

-As we see the above subset of non-singular vectors arise as the complementary subsets of all the $\Gamma$-translates of \textit{singular hyperplanes}, namely the affine hyperplanes $A_f$ with $f$ a face of the reversed window $M$.
-Let us in addition set for each $n-1$ dimensional face $f$ of $M$
+As we see above, the subset of nonsingular vectors arises as the complementary subsets of all the $\Gamma$--translates of \textit{singular hyperplanes}, namely the affine hyperplanes $A_f$ with $f$ a face of the reversed window $M$.
+Let us in addition define for each $(n-1)$--dimensional face $f$ of $M$:

 \begin{itemize}